against THE MOUNTaIN

 Commercial aspiration would transform the mountain top into a shopping mall

 The company portrays all its facilities as an Eco Tourism venture.
 How High Teas, a grand piano, wedding receptions, sommeliers and whisky bars are eco-tourism activities defies explanation.
 It is not an (ad)venture they offer, it is a resort they have their mind set on atop the mountain.
 And their avarice and their selfish sense of value will never let them stop seeking more.
 A health spa, an hotel on the other side of the mountain.
-They already argue that its no more than a carpark up there, a city park without the rubbish bins.
+They already argue that the Pinnacle is no more than a carpark up there, a city park without the rubbish bins.
 What harm could a hotel do?

 PLASTIC BOARDWALKS, DISMANTLED LOOKOUTS